microsoft/msticpy/docs/source/data_acquisition/SentinelTI.rst

 .. code:: ipython3

-    azs.get_indicator(indicator_id = "875409ee-9e1e-40f6-b0b8-a38aa64a1d1c")
+    sentinel.get_indicator(indicator_id = "875409ee-9e1e-40f6-b0b8-a38aa64a1d1c")

-If you want to return a subset of indicators you can use `.query_indicators` and pass in a number of query paramters to get the required indicators.
+If you want to return a subset of indicators you can use `.query_indicators` and pass in a number of query parameters to get the required indicators.
 The supported query parameters are:

 - includeDisabled: Parameter to include/exclude disabled indicators.
-- keywords: Keyword for searching threat intelligence indicators
+- keywords: Keyword for searching threat intelligence indicators - use this to search for specific indicator values.
 - maxConfidence: Maximum confidence.
 - maxValidUntil: End time for ValidUntil filter.
 - minConfidence: Minimum confidence.